SOME WILL DIE

 “Yes, that’s what I said, an envelope.
 A4.”
 Obviously, a reply to a question.
 “Yes, Steven James,” she repeated.

 She glanced behind.
 Up at the camera.
 The other receptionist had disappeared out the back and on her own she suddenly felt vulnerable.
 Stammering into the receiver she asked, “Are you there?” and waited.
 Her left-hand fingers started to fiddle with a pen.
 Steve said nothing.
-Other than the initial, “Grant Henderson, please,” he had not said another word except, “I want to give him this,” as he had handed her the envelope and stared with those dark brown eyes.
+Other than the initial, “Grant Henderson, please,” he had not said another word except, “I want to give him this,” as he had handed her the envelope and watched with those deep brown eyes.

 Steve moved closer.
 Leant on the front of the desk.
 His face less than a couple of feet from hers.
 As the phone came to life he could just make out, “Tell him I don’t want to see him.
 Tell him I don’t want it,” then a click.